 The release archive(s) MUST include the word "incubating" in the filename.

 The release archive(s) MUST contain a disclaimer (see above), which SHOULD be placed in a DISCLAIMER or DISCLAIMER-WIP file.

 Releases for the Podling MUST be distributed through http://www.apache.org/dist/incubator/Podling The Podling MAY choose to distribute approved releases through other channels by following the guidelines here.

 After voting someone into the PPMC on the PPMC private list, the Podling MUST send a NOTICE email to the private@incubator list.
-The PPMC MUST wait for 72 hours before inviting the new PPMC member to join the PPMC.
+Only after the NOTICE has been sent can the PPMC invite the new PPMC member to join the PPMC.
 See Voting in a new PPMC member.

-As with all PMCs, new the IPMC votes on proposed members on the private@incubator list.
-After a vote has finished, the IPMC MUST send a NOTICE email to the board and then wait for 72 hours before inviting the proposed member.
+As with all PMCs, the IPMC votes on proposed members on the private@incubator list.
+After a vote has finished, the IPMC MUST send a NOTICE email to the board before inviting the proposed member.
 Any ASF member can ask to be an IPMC member, without a vote, but the IPMC MUST still give notice to the board.